espressif/esp-idf/docs/en/api-guides/openthread.rst

 `OpenThread <https://github.com/openthread/openthread>`_ is an IP stack running on the 802.15.4 MAC layer which features mesh network and low power consumption.

-Modes of the OpenThread stack
+Modes of the OpenThread Stack
 -----------------------------

 OpenThread can run under the following modes on Espressif chips: